dirkgroenen/mopidy-mopify/README.md

 - Create/Modify playlists
 - Add keyboard support
 - Not all music returned by the Spotify API is playable.
 This has something the do with countries and shit like that.
+- Code cleanup (The code became a bit messy during developing)